gabbloquet/bdd-ddd-es-affordance-training/README.md

-# BDD, DDD, Affordance training
+# BDD, DDD, Event sourcing, Affordance training

 This repository is a boot camp to try to implement BDD, DDD, affordance.